NORDIC STOCKS - Factors to watch on Aug 8

 NOVO NORDISK

-Danish drugmaker Novo Nordisk raised its full-year guidance after second-quarter operating profit exceeded forecasts, aided by sales growth of diabetes drug Victoza and modern insulin.
+The Danish drugmaker is expected to report an 8 percent rise in second-quarter operating profit, according to a Reuters poll of analysts, boosted by strong sales of diabetes drug Victoza and modern insulins.

-The world's biggest insulin producer's earnings before interest and tax (EBIT) rose to 8.59 billion Danish crowns ($1.53 billion) in April-June from 7.65 billion in the second quarter last year, above an average 8.27 billion crowns forecast in a Reuters poll of analysts.

 For more on the company, click on